MPI-IS/Grassmann-Averages-PCA/README.txt

 ----------------------------------------------------------------
 3- Matlab
 ----------------------------------------------------------------
-The library contains a target that enables the GrassmannAveragePCA to be run from Matlab (MEX files).
+The library contains a target that enables the GrassmannAveragesPCA to be run from Matlab (MEX files).
 Two files are actually needed to make the bindings work:
-- GrassmannAveragePCA.m: this file contains only the help
+- GrassmannAveragesPCA.m: this file contains only the help
-- GrassmannAveragePCA.mexXXX : the extension depends on the platform.
+- GrassmannAveragesPCA.mexXXX : the extension depends on the platform.
 This is the binary MEX file

 If you followed the previous instructions, after the build these two files can be found under $UNTAR_PATH/build, or $UNTAR_PATH/build/[Release|Debug] if you are using an IDE (Xcode, Visual).
 Several files are accompanying the